mademast/sail/README.md

 # sail
-A portmanteau of **s**tandard m**ail**, sail is an SMTP server implementation that tries to stay strictly standard complient, much to its detriment.
+A portmanteau of **s**tandard m**ail**, sail is an SMTP server implementation that tries to stay strictly standard compliant, much to its detriment.

 ## Standards
 - [RFC 5321][bible]: for the SMTP protocol itself